Debug live ASP.NET Azure apps using the Snapshot Debugger

-Snapshot Debugger is only available for Visual Studio 2017 Enterprise version 15.5 or higher with the Azure development workload.
+Snapshot Debugger is only available starting in Visual Studio 2017 Enterprise version 15.5 or higher with the Azure development workload.
 (Under the Individual components tab, you find it under Debugging and testing > Snapshot debugger.)

 If it's not already installed, install Visual Studio 2017 Enterprise version 15.5 or later.
 If you are updating from a previous Visual Studio 2017 installation, run the Visual Studio Installer and check the Snapshot Debugger component in the ASP.NET and web development workload.

 Snapshot collection is available for the following web apps running in Azure App Service: